 • Limits on operations to be performed on the source database:

-• During schema migration and full data migration, do not perform schema change on databases or collections.
-Otherwise, the data migration task fails.
+• During schema migration and full data migration, do not perform schema change on databases or collections, including the update of the array type.
+Otherwise, the data migration task fails, or data inconsistency between the source and destination databases may occur.

 • If you perform only full data migration, do not write data to the source database during data migration.
 Otherwise, data inconsistency between the source and destination databases occurs.
 To ensure data consistency, we recommend that you select Schema Migration, Full Data Migration, and Incremental Data Migration as the migration types.

 • You cannot migrate collections that contain time to live (TTL) indexes.
-If the database to be migrated contains TTL indexes, data inconsistency may occur between the source and destination databases due to inconsistent time zones and clocks of the source and destination databases.
+If the source database contains TTL indexes, data inconsistency may occur between the source and destination databases after the migration.

 Other limits